lemon857/DeepDungeons/README.md

 Mobs like items have a four tiers: `humble`, `general`, `wicked`, `aggressive`
 Now game have one mob - skeleton

+Skeleton can attack with hand and knife, attack depends on his direction, good luck

 # Attack description